ahuang11/holoext/README.md

 # HoloExt - HoloViews Extension Mod v1.0.4

 ### An extension to beautify your plots and process.
+### Note that this package is now deprecated with the advent of hvPlot https://hvplot.pyviz.org/

 ## HoloExt features:
 1. 'intelligent' resizing and activation of tools in addition to grid lines